Ross65536/adc-middleware/README.md

 If using IntelliJ IDEA, make sure to provide `-Dflyway.configFiles=dev.properties` as `VM options`.

 Developer's note: **Avoid changing older/previous migration scripts at all costs**.
 Flyway is a revision-based system and the migration workflow follows all migration scripts sequentially.
 If an older existing migration script is changed, **it will cause a checksum error with any existing database** you try to migrate.
-If the existing data model required changes, please create a new script.
+If the existing data model requires changes, please create a new script.

 More details about Flyway can be found on: